NIGERIAN COMMUNICATIONS COMMISSION

 STAFF AND MANAGEMENT

-• Management and Staff as a basic requirement are bound to discharge their responsibilities completely and competently by keeping themselves abreast of the affairs of the Secretariat, Commission and the industry as well as the laws and regulations.
+- Management and Staff as a basic requirement are bound to discharge their responsibilities completely, competently and promptly by keeping themselves abreast of the affairs of the Secretariat, Commission and the industry as well as the laws and regulations.

-• Management and staff are bound to focus all energy on building an organization that will be deemed a good corporate citizen.
+- Management and staff are bound to focus all their energy on building an organization that will be deemed a good corporate citizen.

 GRIEVANCE REDRESS MECHANISM

-Stakeholders are enjoined to seek redress by calling or preferably writing to the official whose details are listed below:
+Stakeholders are enjoined to seek redress by calling or preferably writing to the Secretariat as details:

 Corporate Services Department, Room 913